• About

 Tags

-Buying a home, downsize your home, downsizing, empty-nester, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, Mandarin, New Construction, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right sizing, right-sizing, Riverside, San Marco, The best real estate agent in Jacksonville
+Buying a home, downsize your home, downsizing, empty-nester, homes for sale in Jacksonville FL, Jacksonville FL Real Estate, Jacksonville Real Estate, luxury, luxury homes, Mandarin, New Construction, real estate, real estate advice, real estate information, Real Estate Team, real estate tips, right-sizing, Riverside, San Marco, The best real estate agent in Jacksonville

 Not every empty nester wants to move to a master-planned community in St. Johns County.
 Some of our favorite clients are the ones who say “I love Jacksonville, I just want a smaller, better home in the city I already love.”